TheSkyentist/GELATO/README.md

   Here are the scripts for fitting HQUAILS generated models and for testing the inclusion of additional parameters.
 To change the fitting algorithm, this file can be edited.

-* FischerTest.py
+* ModelComparison.py

-  Here are scripts for performing an F-test to test whether the inclusion of an additional model parameter is statistically better.
+  Here are scripts for model comparison and selection, including F-Tests and AIC calculation.

 * Plotting.py